 5.1 Resource Diversion

-Beneficial applications underfunded: Medical diagnostics, educational tools, accessibility technologies, scientific research acceleration.
-These applications could improve lives now but compete for resources with "existential risk" mitigation.
+Beneficial applications: Medical diagnostics, educational tools, accessibility technologies, scientific research acceleration.

 5.2 Democratic Subversion